What Is PCP (Phencyclidine)?

-PCP is still used today in veterinary medicine as a painkiller and tranquilizer but is no longer pharmaceutically available to humans.
-PCP that is abused is mostly manufactured illicitly in unregulated, homemade laboratories.
+PCP is still used today in veterinary medicine as a painkiller and tranquiliser but is no longer pharmaceutically available to humans.
+PCP that is abused is mostly manufactured illicitly in unregulated, homemade laboratories as a recreational drug.

 As with all hallucinogenics, there are many risks and dangers, especially when it comes to mental health.
 Here, Detox Plus UK looks at the effects of PCP in the short term and long term, the risks associated with use, and the signs of abuse and addiction.

-Angel dust is the common street name for the illicit drug Phencyclidine or phenyl cyclohexyl piperidine (PCP), a hallucinogenic drug that was commonly used during the psychedelic era in the 1960s for its mind-altering effects.
+Angel dust is the common street name for the illicit drug Phencyclidine or phenyl cyclohexyl piperidine (PCP).
+This hallucinogenic drug was commonly used during the psychedelic era in the 1960s for its mind-altering effects.
 1

-Angel Dust works primarily as an NMDA receptor antagonist, which is a dissociative anaesthetic.
+The Angel Dust drug works primarily as an NMDA receptor antagonist, which is a dissociative anaesthetic.
 2

-The effects of Angel Dust that are sought after by those that abuse the drug include sedation, hallucinations and euphoria.
+The effects of Angel Dust sought after by those who abuse the drug include sedation, hallucinations, and euphoria.

 Whilst Angel Dust is still commonly abused in America.
 Its use is now less common in the UK.
 Having said that, some drug abusers will have a preference for the effects of PCP and still manage to get hold of the drug.